Time-Travel Rephotography: Problem Statement

 \section{Problem Statement}

 Our goal is to simulate traveling back in time and rephotographing historical figures with a modern camera.
-We call this {\em time-travel rephotography}, adapting the term {\em rephotography} which traditionally means ``the act of repeat photography of the same site, with a time lag between the two images'' \cite{rephotoWiki,bae2010rephotography}.
-We focus on portraits recorded a century ago, shortly after cameras were invented in the late 1800s through the early 1900s.
-These are some of the most challenging photos to restore due both to loss of quality through the aging process and limitations of early film.
+We call this {\em time-travel rephotography}, adapting the term {\em rephotography} which traditionally means ``the act of repeat photography of the same site, with a time lag between the two images'' \cite{rephotoWiki}.
+We mainly focus on portraits recorded a century ago, shortly after cameras were invented in the late 1800s, which are challenging to restore due to loss of quality through the aging process and limitations of early film, but our method operate on more recent photos as well.

 Photographic film has evolved significantly since its invention.
-The first glass-plate emulsions were sensitive only to blue and ultraviolet light~\cite{Newhall1982history}. \emph{Orthochromatic} emulsions~\cite{Newhall1982history}, introduced in 1873, provided sensitivity to both green and blue light.
-Photographic portraits of that era rendered skin poorly, artificially darkening lips and exaggerating wrinkles, creases, and freckles, due to the lack of red sensitivity.
-In particular, they underestimate the effect of subsurface scattering, which gives skin its characteristic smooth appearance, and is more prevalent in the longer wavelengths \cite{jensen}. {\em Panchromatic} film, sensitive to red, green, and blue first appeared in 1907, yet orthochromatic films remained popular through the first half of the 20th century \cite{filmWiki}.
+The first light-sensitive emulsions were sensitive only to blue and ultraviolet light~\cite{Newhall1982history}. \emph{Orthochromatic} emulsions~\cite{Newhall1982history}, introduced in 1873, provided sensitivity to both green and blue light.
+Photographic portraits from these eras rendered skin poorly, artificially darkening lips and exaggerating wrinkles, creases, and freckles, due to the lack of red sensitivity.
+In particular, they underestimate the effect of subsurface scattering, which gives skin its characteristic smooth appearance~\cite{jensen}. {\em Panchromatic} film, sensitive to red, green, and blue first appeared in 1906, yet orthochromatic films remained popular through the first half of the 20th century \cite{filmWiki}.

 To simulate rephotographing historical people with a {\em modern camera}, we must account for these differences in color sensitivity of antique film, in addition to blur, fading (poor exposure, contrast), noises, low resolution, and other artifacts of antique photos.